Chart Color Schemes

 Population

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking at population projections moving forward, an above median population growth of national statistical areas is projected, with the area expected to expand by 1,523 persons to 2041 based on aggregated SA2-level projections, reflecting with an increase of 27.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in Jun 2024 with 2022 as the base year.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in Sep 2023, based on 2022 data).
+Considering projected demographic shifts, an above median population growth is projected for the Iluka (WA) statistical area (Lv2), with the area expected to increase by 1,512 persons to reach a total of 7,771 people by 2041, reflecting a gain of 26.6% in total over the 17 years.

 Frequently Asked Questions - Population